 Special Education Department

-In regards to the ASD program students are to take a GLE course throughout the whole year.
+Stutudents in our ASD Program take a GLE course throughout the whole year.
 Also, the main focus of the placement will be based on developing social skills, communication, and transition.

 For any students struggling with the transition to secondary school, a general learning strategies class can be selected once in any of the grade levels.